slashtechno/cloudflare-gateway-adblocking/README.md

 * Cloudflare Token: `--token` / `-t`
 #### Passing blocklists
 Blocklists can be passed to the program via the command line flag `--blocklist` / `-b`.
 This flag can either point to a hosts file or a directory containing hosts files.
 If this flag is not passed, the program will look for a file or directory named `blocklists` in the current working directory.
+# Passing whitelists
+Whitelists can be passed to the program via the command line flag `--whitelist` / `-w`.
+This flag can either point to a hosts file or a directory containing hosts files.
+If this flag is not passed, then if a file or directory named `whitelists` exists in the current working directory, it will be used.
+Domains in this whitelist will be excluded from the blocklists.
 #### Uploading blocklists and creating a firewall policy
 To upload the blocklists to Cloudflare and create a firewall policy, use the `upload` subcommand.
 For example: